 Topics of Interest

-The Senate on the Urbana-Champaign campus is a legislative body comprised of 200 faculty, 50 students, and eight other academic staff members.
-Duties of senate committees are specified in the Senate Bylaws.
+The Senate of the Urbana-Champaign Campus is a legislative body composed of about 200 faculty, 50 students, and ten academic professional members.
+Duties of Senate committees are specified in the Senate Bylaws.

-The University of Illinois Statutes, Article II, Section 1, provide for a senate to be constituted at each campus of the University,
+The Statutes, Article II, Section 1, provide for a senate to be constituted at each campus of the University,

 to exercise legislative functions in matters of educational policy such as: